Principal bundles under reductive groups: Groupoids and pregroupoids

 Let $X$ be an object of $\sC$.
 By a \emph{pregroupoid over $X$} we mean a pregroupoid $H$ in $\sC$ with $H_{[0]} = X$.
 A morphism $H' \to H$ of pregroupoids over $X$ is a morphism of pregroupoids from $H'$ to $H$ for which $H'{}\!_{[0]} \to H_{[0]}$ is the identity $1_X$.
 The category of pregroupoids over $X$ is thus a subcategory, in general non-full, of the category of pregroupoids in $\sC$.
-It contains as a full subcategory the category of pregroupoids over $X$.
-If $\sC$ has an initial object, then the category of pregroupoids over $X$ has an initial object, with $H_{[1]}$ and $H_{[2]}$ initial.
-We write it simply as $X$.
-If $\sC$ has a final object, then the category of prehroupoids over $X$ has a final object, with $H_{[n]} = X^n$ and the $d_i$ given by projections.
-It is a groupoid which we write as $[X]$.
+It contains as a full subcategory the category of groupoids over $X$, i.e.\ of groupoids in $\sC$ with object of objects $X$.
+A groupoid over $X$ will usually be denoted by its object of arrows.

-Recall that a fibred category $\sF$ (in the sense of \cite{FGA}) over $\sC$ is the assignment to every object $X$ of $\sC$ of a category $\sF_X$, the fibre above $X$, to every morphism $f:X' \to X$ of a pullback functor $f^*$ from $\sF_X$ to $\sF_{X'}$, and to every composable pair of morphisms $f'$ and $f$ of a pullback isomorphism from $(f \circ f')^*$ to $f'{}^*f^*$, satisfying the following conditions: if $f$ is the identity then $f^*$ is the identity; if either $f'$ or $f$ is the identity then the associated pullback isomorphism is the identity; if $f''$, $f'$ and $f$ are composable, then the two isomorphisms from $(f \circ f' \circ f'')^*$ to $f''{}^*f'{}^*f^*$ defined using the pullback isomorphisms coincide (\cite[190-02]{FGA}).
+The category of pregroupoids over $X$ has an initial object, the pregroupoid $H$ with $H_{[n]} = X$ for each $n$ and the $d_i$ and $s_i$ the identity.
+This initial object is a groupoid over $X$, which we write simply as $X$.

-As an example, we have the fibred category over $\sC$ of relative objects, with fibre above $X$ the category $\sC/X$ of objects in $\sC$ over $X$, pullback functors given by fibre product and pullback isomorphisms by uniqueness up to unique isomorphism of fibre products.
-It will always be assumed in what follows that the fibre products $X \times_X X'$ and $X' \times_X X$ coincide with $X'$.
-This ensures that the identity conditions for a fibred category are satisfied in this example.
-If $\sC$ is the category of ringed spaces, we may take for the fibre above $X$ the category of $\sO_X$\nd modules, with pullback functors given by the usual inverse image and pullback isomorphisms by uniqueness up to unique isomorphism of left adjoints.
+Suppose that $\sC$ has a final object, and hence all finite limits.
+Then the category of pregroupoids over $X$ has a final object, which we write as